serbulent/HOPER/text_representations/representation_generation/README.md

 Step by step operation:
   1. Clone repository
   2. Install dependencies(given below)
-  3. Define the path to save output files in the script
+  3. Download biosentvec and biowordvec models to models folder
-  4. Define path for biosentvec and biowordvec models
+  4. Download and unzip uniprot and pubmed files to data folder
   5. Run the script

 Examples: